eric-li18/remind-me/README.md

 A project created to solve the problem of missing deadlines by integrating C with shell scripting to efficiently monitor due dates and automate submissions.
 ## Re-work In Progress
 Changing language of choice to JS for better library support and ease of deployment for future cloud integration
+- [ ] run script with AWS Lambda function polling for new assignments
+- [ ] write script to text and notify
+- [ ] script to poll quercus for assignments
+- [ ] redesign app workflow

 ![Demo](remindme_demo.gif)